Connect with us

 The Battle of Algiers (1966)

-One of the most seminal and consequential war films of all time, The Battle of Algiers chronicles the 1950s Algerian uprising against French colonial control.
+One of the most seminal and consequential war movies of all time, The Battle of Algiers chronicles the 1950s Algerian uprising against French colonial control.
 The film, which Gillo Pontecorvo directed, employs a documentary technique to immerse the audience in the event and make the spectator feel like they are a part of it.
 The Battle of Algiers is a timeless masterpiece of world cinema that captivates viewers with its multi-layered characters, profound themes of defiance and freedom, and thought-provoking analysis of political brutality.

 Tae Guk Gi: The Brotherhood of War (2004)

 South Korean war epic Tae Guk Gi: The Brotherhood of War follows the plight of two brothers enlisted in the Korean War military.
-Kang Je Gyu’s film offers an intense look at the tragedies of war and the strength of family ties.
+Kang Je-gyu’s film offers an intense look at the tragedies of war and the strength of family ties.
 The visually breathtaking, intensely violent, and intricately layered Tae Guk Gi is an outstanding work of international war film that more people should see.

 Documentaries